 Keep current on calorie counts

-As veterinary professionals, you know how important it is for pet owners to make good feeding choices for their pets.
+As a veterinary professional, you know how important it is for pet owners to make good feeding choices for their pets.
 But, of course, it’s much harder for pet owners to discern caloric intake for their fur babies than it is for you.
 Calories from treats and table foods should not make up more than 10 percent of a patient’s total caloric intake, according to nutrition expert and CVC educator Martha Cline, DVM, DACVN.
 “So if calorie information is not available,” she says, “how are pet owners supposed to determine how much is too much?”

 Due to recent standards set by the Association of American Feed Control Officials (AAFCO), it’s become much easier for pet owners and veterinary professionals alike to discern how much is just right for pets.
 “While it is the state that regulates all animal feed and pet food,” AAFCO states on its website, “AAFCO has determined the nutritional standards for complete and balanced pet food.”